MrBartusek/gif-picker-react/README.md

 1. Click `+ create credentials` and create *API key*, copy generated API key
 1. Pass this key to the `Tenor` provider, e.g. `Tenor("YOUR_API_KEY")`

+#### Attribution

+As per the [developer docs](https://developers.google.com/tenor/guides/attribution), Tenor requires that you attribute all content retrieved from its API using **at least one** of the following three marks:

+1. `Powered by Tenor` - during the GIF browsing experience.
+2. `Search Tenor` - as the placeholder text in the search box.
+3. `Via Tenor` - in the footer of a shared GIF.

+The picker handles this for you by setting the `Search Tenor` placeholder on the search input when using the `Tenor` provider.
+You can also add the `Via Tenor` mark in the footer of a shared GIF.

 #### Configuration

 The `Tenor` function optionally accepts a configuration object with the following options: